sagecodes/intro-machine-learning/README.md

 ### Get to this repo!
 URL: [ml.sage.codes](https://github.com/sagecodes/intro-machine-learning)

-Brought to you by Galvanize.
-Learn more about the way we teach at [galvanize.com](http://galvanize.com).

-Learn more Python & Data Science with Galvanize Data Science Premium Prep!
-Currently free if you sign up now! [http://bit.ly/2u0cahU](http://bit.ly/2u0cahU)
+Learn more Python & tools for Data Science with the free Galvanize prep course: [http://bit.ly/gprepdata](http://bit.ly/gprepdata)

 Get to this repo by typing in URL: **ml.sage.codes**